antonychenpku/antonychenpku.github.io/pages/publications.md

 * Chen, A.K., Behlke, M., and Tsourkas, A.\* Subcellular Trafficking and Functionality of 2'-O-methyl and 2'-O-methy-phosphorothioate Molecular Beacons.
 Nucleic Acids Res.
 2009; 37 (22): e149.

-* Chen, A.K., Cheng, Z., Behlke, M., and Tsourkas, A.\* “Assessing the Sensitivity of Commercially Available Fluorophores to the Intracellular Environment”. *Anal Chem.* 2008; 80 (19): 7437-44.
+* Chen, A.K., Cheng, Z., Behlke, M., and Tsourkas, A.\* “Assessing the Sensitivity of Commercially Available Fluorophores to the Intracellular Environment�?. *Anal Chem.* 2008; 80 (19): 7437-44.

-* Chen, A.K., Behlke, M., and Tsourkas, A.\* “Efficient Cytosolic Delivery of Molecular Beacon Conjugates and Flow Cytometric Analysis of Target RNA”. *Nucleic Acids Res*.
+* Chen, A.K., Behlke, M., and Tsourkas, A.\* “Efficient Cytosolic Delivery of Molecular Beacon Conjugates and Flow Cytometric Analysis of Target RNA�?. *Nucleic Acids Res*.
 2008; 36 (12): e69.

-* Chen, A.K., Behlke, M., and Tsourkas, A.\* “Avoiding False-Positive Signals with Nuclease-Vulnerable Molecular Beacons in Single Living Cells”. *Nucleic Acids Res.* 2007; 35 (16): e105.
+* Chen, A.K., Behlke, M., and Tsourkas, A.\* “Avoiding False-Positive Signals with Nuclease-Vulnerable Molecular Beacons in Single Living Cells�?. *Nucleic Acids Res.* 2007; 35 (16): e105.

-* Chen, A.K., Latz, M.I., Sobolewski, P., and Frangos, J.A.\* “Evidence for the Role of G-Proteins in Flow Stimulation of Dinoflagellate Bioluminescence.” *Am J Physiol Regul Integr Comp Physiol.* 2007; 292(5): R2020-7.
+* Chen, A.K., Latz, M.I., Sobolewski, P., and Frangos, J.A.\* “Evidence for the Role of G-Proteins in Flow Stimulation of Dinoflagellate Bioluminescence.�? *Am J Physiol Regul Integr Comp Physiol.* 2007; 292(5): R2020-7.

-* Chen, A.K., Latz, M.I., and Frangos, J.A.\* The Use of Dinoflagellate Bioluminescence to Characterize Cell Stimulation in Bioreactors.” *Biotechnol Bioeng.* 2003; 83(1): 93-103.
+* Chen, A.K., Latz, M.I., and Frangos, J.A.\* The Use of Dinoflagellate Bioluminescence to Characterize Cell Stimulation in Bioreactors.�? *Biotechnol Bioeng.* 2003; 83(1): 93-103.

 ## Review